kamax-matrix/matrix-synapse-rest-password-provider/README.md

 ## Next steps
 ### Lowercase username enforcement
+**NOTE**: This is no longer relevant as synapse natively enforces lowercase.

 To avoid creating users accounts with uppercase characters in their usernames and running into known issues regarding case sensitivity in synapse, attempting to login with such username will fail.